Choor Singh: Early life and education

-Choor Singh Sidhu was born in Kotteh, Punjab, in India, on 19 January 1911.
+Choor Singh was born in Kotteh, Punjab, India, on 19 January 1911.
 He came to Singapore at the age of four years with his mother and sister to join his father, who was already employed there as a night watchman in a godown near Boat Quay by the Singapore River.
 He attended Pearl's Hill Primary School and Outram Road School, at various stages walking 5 km to school, sleeping along a five-foot way, bathing at a roadside pump and studying at night under a street lamp.
 He completed his secondary education and took the Senior Cambridge examination at Raffles Institution in the top class in 1929.
 There, he was a classmate of David Marshall, the first Chief Minister of Singapore; they became good friends.

+Career

 Initially unemployed between 1930 and 1934 due to the Great Depression, he subsequently worked for three years as a clerk in the law firm of Mallal & Namazie for a monthly salary of 20 Straits dollars.
 Thereafter, he joined the Government Clerical Services for 60 Straits dollars a month and was posted to the Official Assignee's office, which was in charge of administering the estates of bankrupt persons.

 The Assistant Official Assignee, James Walter Davy Ambrose (later a High Court Judge), advised Choor Singh to study law.
 Singh read law books in his leisure time and began saving money to study law in England.
 This proved to be unnecessary; following a change in the rules, he was able to enrol as an external student at the University of London and passed the matriculation examination and, in 1948, the intermediate LL.B. examination.
 However, he could not be called to the Bar as a barrister as he did not have time to keep the required dining terms.
 On 20 May 1948, he was appointed a coroner.
 In December 1949, Singh was elevated to the post of magistrate, becoming the first Indian to hold such a position in colonial Malaya.
 He continued his law studies at Gray's Inn, and in 1953 was granted leave on a government scholarship to dine at Gray's Inn.
 After making four trips in two years, he became a Barrister-at-Law in 1955.
 In 1958, he was appointed a member of the Appeal Tribunal under the Preservation of Public Security Ordinance.

 Choor Singh was one of the founding members of the Sri Guru Nanak Sat Sang Sabha (the Congregation of Sri Guru Nanak's Company), registered on 26 June 1953.
 The Gurdwara Sri Guru Nanak Satsang Sabha in Katong was built for this congregation in 1969.